Skip to content

 What Sets Us Apart?

 UR Medicine offers the most current treatments, guided by advanced research and the expertise of nationally recognized physicians.
-Our extensive clinical network allows patients across the Rochester region the convenience of receiving high-quality care close to home.
+Our extensive clinical network allows patients across the Rochester metropolitan area and surrounding region the convenience of receiving high-quality care close to home.

 For UTI treatment, we encourage you to visit your primary care physician or local UR Medicine urgent care facility.
 If referred to a urogynecologist or urologist, the UR Medicine Adult Pelvic Health & Continence Care program offers custom-tailored treatment options for each patient.